 If you are refused entrance to the prison and you need assistance, please speak to a senior member of staff at the Visitors' Centre.

 Inside the visits hall is a children's play area, run by Spurgeons' staff and volunteers, which provides toys, games and playworkers for the children.
-Find out more about the HMP Pentonville play service.

 The Visitors' Centre staff will go through the checking in procedures and will give you further information or help that you may require.
 You can buy refreshments at the Visitors' Centre and also sit and wait for your visit.